0zean/MODWT-MARS/README.md

 # MODWT-MARS
 Hybrid MODWT-MARS model for financial time series forecasting

-A hybrid model that combines maximal overlap discrete wavelet transform multiresolution analysis with multivariate adaptive regression splines to give improved one-step-ahead forecasting.
+A hybrid model that combines maximal overlap discrete wavelet transform multiresolution analysis (MODWT) with the multivariate adaptive regression splines algorithm to produce a one-step-ahead forecast.

 This hyrbid model was inspired from this paper by Jothimani, D., Shankar, R., Yadav, S.S.:
-[Discrete Wavelet Transform Based Prediction of Stock Index: A Study on National Stock Exchange FiftyIndex](https://arxiv.org/ftp/arxiv/papers/1605/1605.07278.pdf) to explore the concept further.
+[Discrete Wavelet Transform Based Prediction of Stock Index: A Study on National Stock Exchange FiftyIndex](https://arxiv.org/ftp/arxiv/papers/1605/1605.07278.pdf) to explore the concept further and evaluate their findings.

 The premise of this model is to decompose the log-return of the closing price of a stock using MODWT multiresolution analysis and use the detail coefficients and smooth coefficient as inputs for the MARS model.
+The MARS algorithm is chosen because it's hinge functions can easily adpat to and intuitively match the structure of log-returns.

-MODWT allows for decomposition of nondyadic lengthed signals and is circular-shift invariant making it suitable for financial time series prediction.
+MODWT allows for decomposition of nondyadic lengthed signals (not constrained to lengths that are multiples of 2^j) and is circular-shift invariant (output is the same regardless of what time-step we start at) making it suitable for financial time series prediction.
 It decomposes a signal in time-frequency space, exposing time-frequency information in the orignal signal not seen otherwise.
 Since the MODWT-MRA phase shifts the coefficients to be approximately time-aligned it is used.

 A level 3 MODWT-MRA, using a Dauchecies least asymmetric wavelet (symlet), is performed in R using reflection of the right boundary to mitigate edge effects* (See explanatory point below).
 A feature set is generated autoregressively by taking the 4 previous values at each time step given by the expression below.